Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Cincinnati Stats and Trends

-- Cincinnati has two wins against the spread in three games this season.
+- Thus far this season Cincinnati has two wins against the spread.

-- This season, the Bearcats have two against the spread wins in three games as a favorite of 2.5 points or more.
+- This season, the Bearcats have two ATS wins in three games as a favorite of 2 points or more.

-- Cincinnati's games this year have gone over the total in two out of three opportunities (66.7%).
+- Cincinnati's games this year have hit the over on two of three set point totals (66.7%).

-- Cincinnati is 2-1 against the spread and 3-0 overall in games when it records more than 23.3 points.
+- Cincinnati is 2-1 against the spread and 3-0 overall in games when it scores more than 23.3 points.

-- In games that Cincinnati churns out more than 364.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- Cincinnati is 1-1 against the spread and 2-0 overall when the team piles up over 364.3 yards.

-- The Bearcats have turned the ball over six times this season, five fewer than the Fighting Irish have forced (11).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.